 This website acts as the bibliography itself.
 Every page represents a separate section of the bibliography, and two additional pages are included as well: ‘Add to the Bibliography’ and ‘Bibliography Blog.’

 On the ‘Add to the Bibliography’ page, you will find a form through which to contact the bibliography contributors.
 As mentioned before, creating an exhaustive bibliography of Nez Perce language arts post-1990 is impossible.
 This being the case, we ask that if you find that something is missing from the bibliography, or if you have a correction to make, you visit this page and send us all applicable information for your inquiry.
+We ask that requests for additions come pre-cited as per the citation layout provided in the Usage Notes.
+Other alterations to existing citations can be requested through the the same section with a short description of the correction.
+As of this version of the bibliography, we are working to develop a more direct way for site viewers to amend the project while retaining our right to filter this work.
+Stay posted.

 The ‘Bibliography Blog’ page allows you to view blog posts about the most recent additions to the bibliography, as this is an ever-growing project.